xixu-me/favicons/README.md

 ### File Naming

-Favicons are named based on the second-level domain:
+Favicons are named using the domain name:

-- `example.com` → `example.png`
+- `example.com` → `example.com.png`
-- `subdomain.example.com` → `example.png`
+- `subdomain.example.com` → `subdomain.example.com.png`

-When duplicate second-level domains exist, sequential numbers are added:

-- First `github.io` domain → `github.png`
-- Second `github.io` domain → `github_1.png`
+This ensures unique filenames for all domains and preserves the complete domain information.

 ### Error Handling